-A Flinn Scholar education entails more than lectures and books.
+Flinn Scholars' education entails more than lectures and books.
 They study Egyptian history at the pyramid in Cheops, learn Russian in Moscow, and counsel AIDS patients in Kenya.
 Their broadened perspective on the world gives them a head start on life in an increasingly global community.

-Scholars begin their Flinn travels as a group, with a three-week seminar in Central Europe.
-Each Scholar also receives a stipend for at least one more international summer adventure--or a semester or even a year at a foreign university.
+Scholars begin their Flinn travels as a group, with a three-week seminar, currently sited in China.
+Each Scholar also receives a stipend for at least one more international adventure--a summer, semester, or even a year abroad.
 Programs that Scholars choose range from medicine to language to habitat protection.
 Many augment their stipend with other research and travel grants.

 Each Scholar’s university pairs him or her with a senior faculty member who serves as a personal mentor, helping the Scholar navigate the university, develop a personal path, and seize important research and internship opportunities.
 Scholars meet with their mentors on schedules of varying frequency that both agree on to discuss everything from classes to favorite music, often forming lasting bonds.